Track & measure service excellence: Top 20 customer service KPI

 When an agent or a department cannot initially resolve a customer’s issue, chances are they get escalated to a more appropriate team that can help them with their concern.
 Escalation rate measures the number of calls escalated over the total number of calls in a period.

-Escalation happens either because the agent does not have enough knowledge to resolve it or the customer asked for it to do so.
-Measuring this helps in lessening these incidents and provide a better service.
+Escalation happens either because the agent does not have enough knowledge to resolve it or because the customer asked for it to do so.
+Measuring this helps in lessening these incidents and providing a better service.

 6. Inbound abandon rate

 Waiting times largely affect a call.
-The longer time customers wait on the line, the less satisfaction a customer gets.
+The longer the time customers wait in line, the less satisfaction a customer gets.
 This results in them dropping the call before or in the middle of the transaction.

 7. Average call transfer rate

 Some calls, meanwhile, need the expertise of a different department to be resolved.
-For instance, invoice requests and inquiries should be handled by the accounting and finance team.
+For instance, invoice requests and inquiries should be handled by the accounting and finance teams.

 8. Customer satisfaction rate

 Customer satisfaction rate (CSAT) is the most popular way to measure a team’s customer service.
-This indicates how satisfied a customer is with their service, if the agents approached them well, and if their issues are resolved at the end of their transaction.
+This indicates how satisfied customers are with their service, if the agents approached them well, and if their issues are resolved at the end of their transaction.